5 Random Pages

 Following a site visit in 2008, investigation of the remains revealed that this was a formerly undocumented .

-A site visit identified the usual structures associated with a standard World War II Type L battery present, with four emplacements, partly buried command post, two magazine building, and a small workshop/store building.
-To the south of the original battery buildings lie the later engine room and computer room, added as part of the postwar conversion.
+A site visit was carried out during 2008 and identified the usual structures associated with a standard World War II Type L battery.
+Four emplacements, a partly buried command post, two magazine buildings, and a small workshop/store building were identified.
+In addition, to the south of the original battery buildings lie the later engine room and computer room, added as part of the postwar conversion.

-The four gun emplacements were found to have been of a Type L construction, but the six original sheltered ammunition stores constructed around the perimeter of each emplacement have been removed and replaced by four Type H structures.
-In addition, each emplacement has been provided with its own engine room.
+The four gun emplacements were found to have been of a Type L construction, but the six original sheltered ammunition stores constructed around the perimeter of each emplacement had been removed and replaced by four Type H structures.
+In addition, each emplacement was provided with its own engine room.

 Other than a few concrete bases and some piles of demolition debris, little remains of the accommodation camp.
 Some evidence of the camp sewage system remains evident on the ground.

-A modern communications installation lies a short distance to the southewest, complete with equipment building and mast within a fenced compound, but this has no relation to the anti-aircraft battery site.
+A modern communications installation lies a short distance to the southwest, complete with equipment building and mast within a fenced compound, but this has no relation to the anti-aircraft battery site.

 Photographs